pfwrocks/bestmoon.github.io/_catering/menu3.md

 ---
-title: Project Name
+title: Soup
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle:
-image: assets/img/catering/soup.jpg
+image: assets/img/catering/veggie-soup.jpg
 alt:

 caption:
-  title: Finish
+  title: Soup
-  subtitle: Identity
+  subtitle:
-  thumbnail: assets/img/catering/soup.jpg
+  thumbnail: assets/img/catering/veggie-soup.jpg
 ---
-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!
+Can use this as a description of the soup including indgredients

 {:.list-inline}
-- Date: January 2017
+- Contains: January 2017
-- Client: Finish
+- Other Info: Finish
-- Category: Identity
+- Info: Identity